If you're looking for the newer Rebellion in the Rim obstacles, check out this other article.

 - If a ship overlaps several obstacles at the end of its maneuver, its owner chooses what order to resolve them in.

-- Any ship that ends its maneuver overlapping the space station will remove one damage card of its owner's choice, which can include face-up damage cards.
+- Any ship that ends its maneuver overlapping the space station will remove one damage card of its owner's choice after finishing its maneuver, which can include face-up damage cards.

 - You remove the damage card for each maneuver that ends on the station, so if you're using something like Engine Techs or Quantum Storm you can heal twice in one activation if each maneuver ends on the station.